Make-School-Courses/WEB-1.0-Web-Foundations/Assessments/final-study-guide.md

 # Final Assessment Study Guide

 The final assessment for this course will be **Project Based**, which means you will be asked to complete a short project during the allotted time.
-For an example of what this may look like, check out the [Diagnostic Assessment](https://github.com/Make-School-Labs/web-assessment) project.
+For an example of what this may look like, check out the course's [Diagnostic Assessment](https://github.com/Make-School-Labs/web-assessment).

 This assessment will be **Open Note**, which means you will be able to consult any notes, past projects, online resources, etc. However, you **may not** consult with any other person, either a classmate or otherwise.